iota-community/Shimmer-Governance/The Shimmer Governance Framework.md

    <td>
 <ul>

-<li>Does not reach the required votes in favor of the proposal in the poll in the seven days
+<li>Does not reach the required votes in favor of the proposal in seven days

 <li>A counter-proposal reaches community support within 7 days.
 The proposal then is halted for a runoff.
 </li>